Bicycling and Walking in Virginia

 Bicyclists can cross the Chesapeake Bay on seasonal tour boats operating between Reedville and Onancock, with stops on Tangier and Smith Islands.

 The Chesapeake Bay Bridge-Tunnel, which is not a VDOT facility, offers a shuttle van for cyclists.
-The cost is $12, the same as a passenger car toll.
-You must call ahead.
+The cost is $13, the same as a passenger car toll.
+You must call ahead at least 24 hours in advance.
 For more information:

 Chesapeake Bay Bridge-Tunnel